linksmart/border-gateway/README.md

-## iot-bgw
+# iot-bgw
-iot-bgw Container, contains BGW external interface, http-proxy, mqtt-proxy and auth server
+IoT Border Gateway, remote access and security for the internet of things, contains BGW external interface, http-proxy, mqtt-proxy and auth server

 ## Try it out